Technical SEO

 402 Payment Required

-The 402 status code was originally created to be used in digital payment systems within the context of HTTP response codes.
+The 402 status code was created to be used in digital payment systems within the context of HTTP response codes.

 403 Forbidden